roboncode/avocadojs/README.md

 **Arango Slice** is the library built on top of Avacado.
 It uses ArangoJS to interface with the [ArangoDB](https://www.arangodb.com/).
 It provides the following features:

 * Central connectivity to ArangoDB
-* Automated database, collection and indexing
+* Automated creation of databases, collections and indexing
 * Ability to populate database with sample data
 * Common query functions for document retrieval and modification

   * findById
   * findOne
+  * findMany
   * find
-  * inc
   * save (create or update)
+  * findByIdAndUpdate
+  * updateOne
+  * updateMany
+  * findByIdAndDelete
-  * update
+  * deleteOne
-  * remove
+  * deleteMany
   * query
+  * importMany

 ## Miscellaneous